 Celebrating the art of spoken poetry in Pittsburgh, PA, since 1966.

-Established in 1966 by Samuel Hazo, the International Poetry Forum has hosted over 800 poets and performers in Pittsburgh, PA, and Washington, D.C.—including nine Nobel Prize laureates, 14 Academy Award recipients, 27 U.S. Poet Laureates, and over 40 Pulitzer Prize winners.
+Established in 1966 by Samuel Hazo, the International Poetry Forum has hosted over 800 poets and performers in Pittsburgh, PA, and Washington, D.C.—including nine Nobel Prize laureates, 14 Academy Award recipients, 28 U.S. Poets Laureate, and over 40 Pulitzer Prize winners.

 International Poetry Forum alumni include writers such as Seamus Heaney, Octavio Paz, Mary Oliver, Tennessee Williams, Jorge Luis Borges, W.H.
 Auden, Kurt Vonnegut, Chinua Achebe, Derek Walcott, Gwendolyn Brooks, Lawrence Ferlinghetti, Terrance Hayes, and Naomi Shihab Nye.